 Some typical infections

-- Measles – fever, tiredness, runny nose, cough and sore red eyes for a few days, followed by a red blotchy rash that starts on the face and spreads down the body and lasts four to seven days.
+Fever, tiredness, runny nose, cough and sore red eyes for a few days, followed by a red blotchy rash that starts on the face and spreads down the body and lasts 4 to 7 days.

 Preventing head lice

 - Keep long hair tied back or braided.

 - Keep a fine-toothed comb in the bathroom and encourage your family to use it when they wash their hair.

 - Daily combing with a white hair conditioner (to help see the lice) using a fine-toothed comb will help get rid of head lice and their eggs (nits).

 - If your child has head lice, let the preschool know so they can ask other families to check their children’s hair.
 Your child does not have to be identified.

 - NSW Health - visit NSW Health for the latest information common and new infections, and what to do if your child is sick.

 - NSW Multicultural Health Communication Services - explore resources for people from culturally and linguistically diverse (CALD) backgrounds including multilingual health information.